dawidkotarba/blog/_posts/2021-03-03-time-management-part1.md

 ### 7. Batch similar tasks together

 Another good solution for context-switches.
 Batching similar tasks will allow you to remain in the flow and do things quicker and with more pleasure.
+And maybe it is also possible to automate them?

 ### 8. Put a limit for a task

 Agree with yourself to dedicate only some realistic but still a tight timeline for a particular task.
-This will make you focus on what is the most important and prevent trying to make it "perfect".
+This will make you focus on what is the most important and prevent trying to make it "perfect", which is actually the worst thing we could try to achieve, at least in my opinion.

 ### 9. Learn to say "no"

 To be performant, we have to say "no" sometimes.
 It is always good to explain why we cannot handle yet one more "small" task and provide an alternative solution (like redirecting to people who can also help).
 Saying "no" is not always easy but probably this is one of the most important things to master.
 With a proper approach, we can do it tactfully and still protect our time.
+Practice makes perfect!

 ### 10. Do less - apply Pareto law

 Review your tasks or assignments periodically and understand what activities give you the most value.
 Usually, 20% of them are responsible for 80% of outcomes.
-If something does not contribute heavily to the output, stop doing it without any hesitation.
+If something does not contribute heavily to the output, stop doing it without any hesitation (or at least consider that).

 ### 11. Use sharing capabilities of tools